 A key part of Gareth's role is horizon-scanning, analysing new law and regulation to ensure that the firm's clients anticipate and remain at the forefront of corporate law and regulatory developments and practice.
 He focuses in particular on corporate governance issues, corporate reporting and matters relating to the Companies Act 2006.

-Gareth writes widely on corporate governance matters.
+Gareth writes widely on corporate governance matters and is actively involved in various industry bodies.

 - TUI Travel on its £5.2 billion merger by scheme of arrangement with TUI AG to create one of the first German incorporated, LSE listed, FTSE companies